Summer Internships

 Location: Maun, Botswana

 About: Headquartered in Maun, Travel For Impact is a community focused organization that links the Botswana tourist industry with community initiatives across northern Botswana.
-By creating sustainable partnerships, TFI aims to promote responsible tourism, their four pillars being Children & Youth, Conservation, Culture & Heritage, and Women.
+By creating sustainable partnerships, TFI aims to promote responsible tourism, with its four pillars being Children & Youth, Conservation, Culture & Heritage, and Women.
 In the past, interns have taken on various tasks including documenting the impact that TFI’s partner NGOs have on Maun’s civil society, and working directly with these NGOs.

 What the organization is looking for:

-• Ability to be self directed
+Ability to be self-directed

 To learn more about Travel for Impact, click here!